zarf-dev/zarf/docs/6-zarf-tutorials/2-deploying-zarf-packages.md

 ## Removal

 1. Use the `zarf package list` command to get a list of the installed packages.
-This will give you the name of the Wordpress package to remove it.
+This will give you the name of the WordPress package to remove it.

 <iframe src="/docs/tutorials/package_deploy_wordpress_list.html" height="120px" width="100%"></iframe>